Architecture

 Studio reads its block library + your project document, runs a pin allocator against the active SoM, and emits C that calls the same <alp/...> API.
 Switching between paths is non-destructive — Studio's generated code coexists with hand-written code in the same project.

-Orchestrator — scripts/alp_orchestrate.py
+Orchestrator — scripts/alp_orchestrate/

-board.yamlat the app root (schema v2)metadata/e1m_modules/<MPN>.yaml(SoM preset — carriestopology:,memory_map:,mailbox:,helper_firmware:blocks)metadata/carriers/<carrier>.yaml(carrier preset)metadata/socs/<vendor>/<family>/<part>.json(silicon capability profile;cores[].idset is the topology key set)metadata/library-profiles/<lib>/(compile-time tuning for libraries)
+board.yamlat the app rootmetadata/e1m_modules/<MPN>.yaml(SoM preset — carriestopology:,memory_map:,mailbox:,helper_firmware:,capabilities:blocks)metadata/boards/<preset>.yaml(board preset —e1m-evk,e1m-x-evk, or a customer-authored fork)metadata/socs/<vendor>/<family>/<part>.json(silicon capability profile;cores[].idset is the topology key set)metadata/library-profiles/<lib>/(compile-time tuning + per-class accelerator binding for libraries)

 | Path | What it carries |